EmixamPP/linux-enable-ir-emitter/README.md

 If you like the project, don't hesitate to star the repository to support me, thank you !

-If this doesn't work for you, you can always try to configure your infrared camera yourself by following the tutorial on [this wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Manual-configuration).

 Please consult the [wiki](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki) before open an issue.

 The software supports the configuration of multiple devices, execute the configure command and specify each time which device to configure.

+You can also always try to configure your infrared camera yourself by following the tutorial on this [wiki page](https://github.com/EmixamPP/linux-enable-ir-emitter/wiki/Manual-configuration).

 ## :hearts: Thanks to
 [@cchvuth](https://github.com/cchvuth) [@Diaoul](https://github.com/Diaoul) [@FabioLolix](https://github.com/FabioLolix) [@furcelay](https://github.com/furcelay) [@komex](https://github.com/komex) [@m4rtins](https://github.com/m4rtins) [@renyuneyun](https://github.com/renyuneyun)  [@reolat](https://github.com/reolat) [@Stkai](https://github.com/Stkai) [@supdrewin](https://github.com/supdrewin)